Parker College of Business

 B.B.A.
 Specific Requirements

-- BBA degrees require 24 credit hours of coursework under the heading “Specific Requirements Beyond Areas A1-F” and another 24 under the heading “Major Requirements” for a total of 48 credit hours of courses related to the major.
-In addition to University graduation requirements, at least half of this 48 credit hour total (i.e., 24 credit hours) must be taken at Georgia Southern for a BBA student to qualify for graduation.
+- BBA degrees require up to 30 credit hours of coursework under the heading “Specific Requirements Beyond Areas A1-F” and another 24 under the heading “Major Requirements” for a total up to 54 credit hours of courses related to the major.
+In addition to University graduation requirements, at least half of the 48 credit hour total (i.e., 24 credit hours) must be taken at Georgia Southern for a BBA student to qualify for graduation.

 - To qualify for graduation, BBA students must: